 Long range RFID systems are generally called Active RFID systems.
 Active RFID systems have three essential parts; a reader, antenna, and a tag.
-Active RFID tags are equipped with their own power source in the form of an internal battery that enables them to have extremely long read ranges and sometimes even powering sensors (motion, temperature, humidity, etc).
+Active RFID tags are equipped with their own power source in the form of an internal battery that enables them to have extremely long read ranges and sometimes even powering sensors (motion, duress button, temperature, humidity, etc).

 Typically, active RFID tags are powered by a battery that will last around 5 years, but when the battery fails, the active tag will need to be replaced.
 Some tags allow for replaceable batteries that is a cost saving option.

 Our OEM 433 MHz tags and readers provide superior long distance reads in very demanding environments, reading through concrete and water and many other Industrial and Natural barriers.
 Our 433 MHz solutions provide accurate, real-time capabilities for detection, tracking, control and monitor a wide variety of Industrial, Marine, Mining, Healthcare, Vehicle and Personnel.
 This Dynamic Asset Management can be applied to operations and processes in a wide variety of industries and applications.